I hate to break it to you, but travel this summer is almost over. Don't cry because it's ending, though. Smile about your summer 2024 trips instead.

 If the fare goes up, you'll at least get to laugh at what the other suckers on your plane will be paying for the same flight you booked at its cheapest months ago.

-From maximum award space, to flexible flight pricing, to lodging availability, and more, there are tons of reasons you should be eyeing your 2023 summer trip even before summer 2022 comes to an end.
+From flexible pricing to maximum award space to lodging availability and more, there are tons of reasons you should be eyeing your 2024 summer trip even before summer 2023 comes to an end.

 It's hard to think that far ahead, I know.
 But that's exactly why you'll get the best value and the peace of mind knowing your summer trip is ready to go!